bogitoth5/PortfolioProjects/README.md

 ### **About the data:**

 Dataset includes information about ~2,800 subscribers from September 2022 through September 2023.
 Each record represents an individual customer's subscription, including the subscription cost, created/canceled date, interval, and payment status.
-New column month_duration was created to identify the lenght of the subsription.
+New columns such as Subscription Lenght, Subscription Lenght(String) and Over 5 months were created to identify the lenght of the subsription.

 ![data types](images/tableau_data_mavenflix.PNG)